Skip to main content

 Pros

-• Tethering allowed on all plans — share with laptop without restriction
+• Tethering allowed on all plans — share data with your laptop

-• Clean, fast app from the Nord Security team
+• Clean, intuitive app from the Nord Security team

 Cons

-• No unlimited data option — heavy users or long-haul remote workers may need top-ups
+• No unlimited data option — heavy users must manage usage or top up

 Get Saily Costa Rica eSIM